SAS-DHRH/dhcc-toolkit/content/toolkit/search.md

 weight: 2
 slug: 'search'
 ---
-The search form below runs a Google search on the Toolkit in a separate tab.
+The search form below runs a search on the Toolkit in a separate tab using [DuckDuckGo](https://duckduckgo.com/).

 {{< search >}}